EthanTrout/financial-care/README.md

 - An image based upload for Reciepts to be stored on the database with the relating transaction
 - Search Bar querying for users, staff and services
 - System for logging spends and automating the reciept.
+- functionality to edit reciepts before submitting all of them rather than submitting them one by one.

 # User Experience (UX)